 Companies are incorporated by public deed, which must then be registered in the public registries of the location of their registered office in Peru.
 This registration will generate a company's registration number.
+Anyone carrying out economic activities in Peru in specific premises must have the corresponding municipal operating license for the premises, which is granted by the local district municipality (in accordance with compatible uses and different regulations).

 The process of incorporating a company usually takes around 15 business days.
 If the founders are entities not domiciled in the country or individuals not who are not there at the time of incorporation, the appropriate powers of attorney must be registered.
-These documents must be officially translated, if applicable, and registered with the public registries.
+These documents must be official translated, if applicable, and registered with the public registries.
 This process usually takes up to another 15 business days.